FabricAttachedMemory/Emulation/README.md

 After setting variables, run the script; it takes the desired number of VMs as its sole argument.
 Several of the commands in the script must be run as root.
-You can either run the script as "yourself" in which case you'll be prompted early for your password:
+You can either run the script as "yourself" in which case you'll be prompted early for your password for "sudo":

     $ ./emulation_configure.bash n